CiscoDevNet/appdynamics-ansible/README.md

         agent_dir_permission:  #defaults to root:root if not specified
           user:  "centos" # This user must pre-exist.
 It is recommended to use the PID owner of your netcore app
           group: "centos" # This group must pre-exist
-    - name: changing application startup script App 1
+    - name: Change application startup script
       blockinfile:
         path: /opt/Gateway/StartGatewayApi.sh
         backup: yes